CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-14.md

 Shadowfax: Change to "an additional site card may be played and an additional movement/hazard phase."

-Silent Watcher: Gives 1 marshalling point, not O. Add "P kel- creature."
+Silent Watcher: Gives 1 marshalling point, not 0.
+Add "Pukel-creature."

 Slayer: Gives 2 marshalling points, not 0.
 Add "Slayer."